 Through the past year of managing this account, I’ve landed an editorial job and moved across the country to a new city.
 Although I know there are other factors that played into this moment for me, I can’t help but credit the existence of my poetry account for the way it fueled my determination and encouraged my potential.
 It wasn’t the amount of followers that pushed me, it was the fact that these readers related to my writing enough to want to follow me.

-In a world where the lives of others are accessed behind a screen and approved by a double tap, it’s hard to not focus on the numbers.
+It’s hard to not focus on the numbers when the the lives of others are accessed behind a screen and approved by a double tap.
 Really – I get it.
 However, if you’re posting content to simply post in order to gain comments and exposure, that’s probably why you’re struggling to begin with.

 The number of followers you have isn’t a determination of your value – so it shouldn’t be used as a measurement of your talent.